Allen Bestwick: CBS

 On April 14, 2021, it was announced that Bestwick will be the play–by–play commentator for the Superstar Racing Experience (SRX) racing series for CBS starting in 2021.
 Bestwick also did PA work for IMS during the Month of May the same year in addition to the NASCAR-IndyCar doubleheader weekend in August.

-In the summer and autumn of 2022, Bestwick was a sideline reporter for the Professional Bull Riders Team Series, which began its inaugural season that year.
+In the summer and autumn of 2022, Bestwick was a sideline reporter during the inaugural season of the Professional Bull Riders (PBR) Team Series.

+Starting in 2025 Bestwick will do NFL games for NFL on CBS during busier weeks during NFL Regular Season.